ahtn/kp_boot_32u4/README.md

 * 1. Push the reset button (short RST pin to GND) once.
 The device will then stay in bootloader mode until a firmware hex file is loaded, or the reset button is pushed a second time.
-If no USB port is detected the device will automatically reset into the firmware application.
 * 2. The firmware can enter the bootloader by setting a magic value and causing wdt reset.
 The bootloader will check for the value `0xda54` at the SRAM address `0x01fc`.
 If the value matches `0xda54` then the bootloader will be